Titoism: Ideology

 Additionally, Yugoslavia joined the US-sponsored Balkan Pact in July 1953, a military alliance with two NATO member states — Greece and Turkey.
 The pact had been signed a few days before Stalin died, and the new Soviet government failed to develop any response.
-However, it was continually met with opposition by Albanian leader Enver Hoxha, who criticised Tito and Yugoslavia for being agents of American imperialism.
+However, it was continually met with opposition by Albanian leader Enver Hoxha, who accused Tito and Yugoslavia for being agents of American imperialism.
+Tito signed this pact to bolster the defense of Yugoslavia against a potential Soviet military invasion.
+It also made the option of Yugoslavia's NATO membership more plausible at its time.
+Under this pact, any potential Soviet invasion of Yugoslavia could also lead to NATO intervention to help defend Yugoslavia due to the NATO memberships of Greece and Turkey.
+However, the foreign policy disagreements between the three countries in the pact eventually crippled the alliance itself, thus ending the possibility of Yugoslavia's NATO membership.

 Some Trotskyists considered Tito to be an 'unconscious Trotskyist' because of the split with Stalin.
-However, some Trotskyist propagandists claimed that there were no fundamental difference in principles between Stalin and Tito, despite a great deal of evidence suggesting the contrary.
-Most notably, Trotskyist writer Ted Grant published several articles slandering both leaders in the British Trotskyist newspaper of which he was the editor.
+However, other Trotskyists claimed that there were no fundamental differences in principles between Stalin and Tito, despite significant evidence suggesting the contrary.
+Most notably, Trotskyist writer Ted Grant published several articles criticizing both leaders in the British Trotskyist newspaper, of which he was the editor.

 The "Titoist" regime adopted a policy of economic "self-management", generalized from 1950, wishing to put the means of production under social ownership of direct producers, thus excluding the formation of a bureaucracy as was the case in other communist regimes.

-The propaganda attacks centered on the caricature of "Tito the Butcher" of the working class, aimed to pinpoint him as a covert agent of Western imperialism, pointing to Tito's partial cooperation with imperialist nations.
-Tito was in fact welcomed by Western powers as an ally.
+The propaganda attacks centered on the caricature of "Tito the Butcher" of the working class, aimed to pinpoint him as a covert agent of Western imperialism, pointing to Tito's partial cooperation with western and imperialist nations.
+Tito and Yugoslavia were seen by Western powers as a strategic ally with the possibility to "[drive] a wedge into the Communist monolith".